-We understand that staff play a key role in our due diligence.
+We believe that staff play a key role in our due diligence.
 Mills Oakley has a specific Modern Slavery Policy (the Policy) which is applicable to all staff and outlines the Mills Oakley's commitment to detect, assess, address and report on the risks of Modern Slavery or human trafficking within Mills Oakley's operations and supply chains.
+This Policy was reviewed within the last reporting period.
 This Policy details to staff the various pieces of legislation and guiding material that Mills Oakley expects all staff to comply with, including: